 The retail giant Walmart’s e-commerce business in the US increased by 97% in Q2 of 2020.

 It is now a widely expected fact that online sales will not return to pre-COVID-19 levels even after life goes back to normal.
-The projected e-commerce sales of Walmart is expected to increase at a higher rate in 2021.
+The projected e-commerce sales of Walmart are expected to increase at a higher rate in 2021.

-The pandemic brought the omnichannel initiatives to the top of the list of priorities for many companies.
+The pandemic brought omnichannel initiatives to the top of the list of priorities for many companies.
 The Walmart CEO, Doug McMillon pointed out this initiative in his interview: “The stores and online merchant teams are now integrated, and we believe we’ll benefit from that change going forward.”

 Now retailers are competing on the speed of delivery, availability, and convenience for customers.
-These expectations brought the focus on leveraging the store network for serving online customers.
-Omnichannel capabilities allow them to fulfill the orders using store inventory and give customers options to pick up online orders in stores and return them at a location that is convenient for them, instead of shipping back to e-commerce fulfillment centers.
+These expectations brought the focus on leveraging the store network to serve online customers.
+Omnichannel capabilities allow them to fulfill the orders using store inventory and give customers options to pick up online orders in stores and return them at a location that is convenient for them, instead of shipping them back to e-commerce fulfillment centers.
 This requires integrating data and processes across the network, which requires IT investments, operational work, and additional shipping and handling costs.